Bell scripts are placed in the same directory

 MSSQLchart $conn $q

-executed after every operation.
-Bell framework passes the following
+audit.'ext' is executed after every operation.
+Bell

-information to a script: all 4 parameters, like for any other script,
+framework passes the following information to a script: all 4

-followed by status code (0 - success).
-Audit script must be present,
+- success).
+Audit script must be present, it can be empty if you

-it can be empty if you don't need it.
-Typically, it logs all
+don't need it.
+Typically, it logs all information into a file or a

-information into a file or a database.
-You can find working examples
+database.
+You can find working examples in the modules.

-Finally, you can force download of a file (useful for the bug files).
+Finally, you can force download of a file (useful for the bug

 Update v0.70:

-You can override the default order of elements in a folder (which is names
+You can override the default order of elements in a folder (which

-alphabetically, case-insensitive) by providing a numeric
+is names alphabetically, case-insensitive) by providing a

-with the same priority are ordered as before.
+want.
+Elements with the same priority are ordered as before.

 Update v0.71: